chinnawant/DLP-scirpt-e2e-drawdown/README.md

 The repository includes the following main scripts:

-1. **ktb-drawdown.js** - Demonstrates a complete lending flow with the following steps:
+1. **ktb-drawdown.js** - Demonstrates a complete KTB lending flow with the following steps:
    - Drawdown Installmentation - Initiates a drawdown request with account and amount details
    - Submit Plan Selection - Selects a repayment plan using the drawdown token
    - Confirm to Saving - Confirms the drawdown to saving account

+2. **vb-drawdown.js** - Demonstrates a complete VB lending flow similar to the KTB flow.

-2. **create-account.js** - Creates a new LOC account by making an API call to the account creation service.
+3. **ktb-create-account.js** - Creates a new LOC account in the KTB system by making an API call to the account creation endpoint.

-3. **clear-error-log.js** - Manages error logs by archiving existing logs and creating new ones.

-4. **delete-loan-data.js** - Deletes loan account data from two databases:
+4. **ktb-delete-account.js** - Deletes KTB account records from databases:
    - orch_loan_account_creation database - loan_account table in public schema
-   - loan_promotional_config database - loan_account table in loan_account schema
+   - proc_loan_account database - loan_account table in public schema

+5. **clear-error-log.js** - Manages error logs by archiving existing logs and creating new ones.

+6. **validate-config.js** - Validates the config.json file to ensure it contains all required fields.

 ## Requirements

 - Node.js (v12 or higher)
 - npm (for installing dependencies)
-- `psql` for PostgreSQL database operations (required for delete-loan-data.js)
+- PostgreSQL client library (for ktb-delete-account.js)

 ## Installation